Louisville Foreclosures Defense your Kentucky options

 Many of these solutions are scams from people who claim to be experts.
 Often you can buy a badge from some agency that claims they have given training to someone who may have just gotten out of prison last week.
 This is not earning knowledge by doing thousands of cases.
 It is like buying a pilot’s license.
 You can’t buy experience.
 These experts may forget to tell you about the downsides and the costs of their options.
 They are often only looking to sell you on short sale or mortgage modification services.

 Almost every mortgage company offers a mortgage modification or workout program.
 But the servicer is actually charging for the services and will tack on fees to the mortgage balance in some manner.
 You don’t normally need a service to do a modification or workout.

 Louisville foreclosures and Short Sales

 Short sales are a definite alternative to foreclosure.
 But you or your realtor are doing much of the work to sell the home for the mortgage company.
 It may take a long time to find a buyer.
-Often a short sale cannot be done if there are several liens like a second mortgage, judicial or tax liens who also want to be repaid.
+Often a short sale cannot be done if there are several liens like a second mortgage, judicial, or tax liens who also want to be repaid.
 The mortgage company does not have to accept a short sale.
 You may do a lot of work just to be turned down.

-A short sale will have a slightly smaller effect on your credit and getting a home later.
-Notice I say slightly smaller effect on your credit.
-Whenever you don’t pay the full amount of the debt on time it effects your credit.
+A short sale will have a slightly smaller effect on your credit and getting a mortgage later.
+Notice I say a slightly smaller effect on your credit.
+Whenever you don’t pay the full amount of the debt on time it affects your credit.
 The short sale option is just slightly less damaging than a bankruptcy by about 25 points.
 Short sales often still give you a 1099 tax problem which no real estate agent can predict.
 The IRS requires each mortgage company to claim the tax loss and file a 1099 which may or may not cause you an income tax problem later.
 The mortgage company may or may not forgive the deficiency often they require you to sign a new debt.

 Louisville Foreclosure Scams